TodePond/tadiweb/guides/tadi-document.md

-# TadiDocument
+# Tadi document

-TadiDocument is a language for making web documents.
+A tadi document is a special type of web document.
+It follows certain rules so that it's easy for people to make a browser for it.

+You don't have to follow these rules to be a part of the tadi web.
+But they're a good guide of how to be *slippy*.

+## File type

-Its files end in `.html`, which stands for "happy typing many lines".
+Tad document files end in `.html`, which stands for "happy typing many lines".

 ## Structure

-Every TadiDocument file has three sections.
+Every tadi document file has three sections.

 * Document type
 * Head